Faculty & Staff

 Biography

-Dr. Profitt is a Lecturer of Film Studies in the Department of English at Georgia College.
-She teaches courses in global film history, classical and contemporary film theory, and gender & sexuality studies.
-Her research focuses on Reagan Era film history and youth-oriented media.
-In particular, she concentrates on popular youth films and culture in Generation X, with emphasis on delinquency and gender performance.
-Her work has been published by The Association for the Study of Buffy+ and Wayne State University's Popular Culture Consortium.
-Dr. Profitt earned a Ph.D. in English (concentration in Cinema Studies) from the University of Wisconsin-Milwaukee, where she was twice awarded the Chancellor’s Award for excellence in English Studies, and a BA in English from the University of Michigan-Dearborn.
-Dr. Profitt is excited to work with students interested in film, U.S. history since 1945, coming-of-age narratives, gender & sexuality, celebrity studies, and other topics in U.S. popular culture.
+Dr. Profitt is Lecturer of Film Studies in the Department of English at Georgia College.
+She teaches courses in global film history, theory, and criticism.
+Her research focuses on 1980s film history, American popular culture, and youth-oriented media.
+She earned a Ph.D. in English from the University of Wisconsin-Milwaukee, where she was twice awarded the Chancellor’s Award for excellence in English Studies, and a BA in English from the University of Michigan-Dearborn.

 Image